 Melanie Sloan, a friend and law school classmate, said the University of Chicago was where Cipollone became immersed in conservative legal thought.

 "My friends tended to be in the Progressive Law Students Association and were on the liberal side of the spectrum, and Pat and the crowd he hung out with were on the more conservative side of the spectrum, including people who are often now shortlisted for the Supreme Court in the Trump administration," said Sloan.

-Sloan, who is now senior adviser to the liberal watchdog group American Oversight, told NPR she thinks "incredibly highly" of Cipollone.
+Sloan, now senior adviser to the liberal watchdog group American Oversight, told NPR ahead of the impeachment trial that she thinks "incredibly highly" of Cipollone.
 "He is a very warm, friendly person who would go out of his way for anybody, and I have the highest regard for him, despite how strongly I disagree with the positions the White House is taking on impeachment."

-Other former classmates have a different view.
+Other former classmates had a different view.
 Nearly two dozen signed a letter stating that his position on impeachment "distorts the law and the Constitution."

 "We are sorry to see how your letter to the congressional leadership flouts the traditions of rigor and intellectual honesty that we learned together," wrote the members of the class of 1991 at the University of Chicago Law School.

 Cipollone was managing editor for the law review.
 He worked closely with Eugene Scalia, son of conservative icon Justice Antonin Scalia.
-Eugene Scalia is now Trump's labor secretary.
+Eugene Scalia become Trump's labor secretary.